DCAN-Labs/ExecutiveSummary/ReadMe.md

 ### 1. layout_builder.py
    - launches via command-line, or within a shell-script, using -s and paths to subject folders, separated by spaces
    - relies heavily upon functions in image_summary.py to build the layout components and extract parameters
    - __e.g. python layout_builder.py -s /path/SUBJID_1/ -s /path/SUBJID_2__

 ### 2. image_summary.py
    - relies heavily upon mri_info, fslval, and slicer to extract data information and create new slices
 ## /helpers
 ### 1. shenanigans.py
-   - various helper functions
+   - various helper functions, some are used, some are place-holders
 ## /TestCode
+  - table_template.html: Executive Summary mock-up
   - dispatch.py: used in testing, may disappear...
-  - table_template.html: for viewing the Executive Summary layout in general
   - test_summary_airc.py: may delete this, but contains some simple tests

 ## Known Issues:
   - TE displayed as 0.00
-  - image sizing for some raw data sets kinda small
+  - image sizing for some raw data sets may be small and require zooming-in on your browser to view
-  - extra zeroes in parameters panel rows
+  - non-significant zeroes in some parameters panel rows
+  - TI displayed as 1 for all modalities

 ## Feature Requests
  - https://trello.com/b/R9xPDQNi/executive-summary-project